nnellans/ado-pipelines-guide/README.md

     tags: # List of tags required on the other pipeline. optional
     - string
 ```
-- Pipeline resources are not automatically downloaded by Traditional Jobs, but they are automatically downloaded by Deployment Jobs.
+- Pipeline artifacts are not automatically downloaded by Traditional Jobs.
 To consume Pipeline resources in Traditional Jobs use a [Download](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download) Step / [DownloadPipelineArtifact](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-pipeline-artifact-v2) Task
+- Pipeline artifacts are automatically downloaded by Deployment Jobs, but only in the `deploy` lifecycle hook.
+To disable this, you can insert a `download: none` Step
 - When an update to the Pipeline `resource` causes the parent Pipeline to trigger:
   - If the Pipeline `resource` and the parent Pipeline are from the same repository, and the Pipeline `resource` triggers because of an update to Branch A, then the parent Pipeline will be run using that same Branch A.
   - If the Pipeline `resource` and the parent Pipeline are from different repositories, then the parent Pipeline will always run using its own default Branch, it doesn't matter which branch the Pipeline `resource` was updated on